ambaye15/AQSM_SW1PerS/scripts/README.md

 ---

-## `accelerometer_SW1PerS.py`
+## `accelerometer_processing.py`

 Alternative Python script for extracting periodicity scores specifically from accelerometer data using the *SW1PerS* algorithm.
+Used in `exec_accel.sh` to generate a `.csv` file of periodicity scores for a given participant's accelerometer recordings.

 ---

-## `accelerometer_processing.py`
+## `batch_video_sw1pers.sh`

-Used in `exec_accel.sh` to generate a `.csv` file of periodicity scores for a given participant's accelerometer recordings.
+Batch script that:
+- Runs the *SW1PerS* algorithm on the pose data from a video.
+- Outputs `.csv` files containing periodicity scores.

 ---